temataro/fpga-playground/README.md

 Consult the oracle below:
 https://eecs.blog/lattice-ice40-fpga-icestorm-tutorial/

+Some prerequisites: `sudo apt install -y iverilog gtkwave` Simply run `./setup-dev-env.sh` for when this website like all others succumbs to the inevitable pull of entropy.
+Also, building these from source isn't a complicated process but it does fail with the commands noted in the blog...

 Basic workflow will include fixed start costs like assigning your pcf file, setting up a Makefile to convert your Verilog into asc then bin files and then programming the 1MB flash memory with the bitstream.

 Fixed Costs: